endomapper/NR-SLAM/README.md

 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org. **Required at leat 3.0.
 Tested with OpenCV 3.2.0 and 4.4.0**.

 ## Eigen3
-Required by g2o (see below).
+Required by g2o.
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.

 ## Boost
 We use [Boost](https://www.boost.org/) for directory operations.